iqbal-lab/Mykrobe-predictor/README.md

 By default, if we can't find S. aureus or MTBC in the data we don't show resistance predictions.

-You can force resistance predictions with --force flaf
+You can force resistance predictions with --force flag

 Mykrobe.predictor.staph --file some_non_staph.fastq --install_dir /path/to/Mykrobe-predictor --force